-Our major new campaign, Wise Up, calls on the new Government to rebalance the education system so that the wellbeing of students is as important as academic achievement.
+Our Wise Up campaign calls on the Government to rebalance the education system to make the wellbeing of students as important as academic achievement.

 There is a mental health crisis in our classrooms.
 3 children in every classroom have a diagnosable mental disorder and 90% of school leaders have reported an increase in the last 5 years in the number of students experiencing anxiety, stress, low mood or depression.

 Children and young people are facing more pressures than ever before, including exam pressure, social media and cyberbullying and pressure over body image.

 Schools play a crucial role in developing the skills young people need to cope and flourish in today’s world.
 They are a constant in young peoples’ lives, and are a safe, consistent place for vulnerable young people.